Custom Hip Replacement

 Younger patients may benefit from ‘mini-hip’ or resurfacing hip replacements.
 The idea is that less bone is removed using these hips, but there may also be some disadvantages.

 Another technology is the use of custom selected or made hip replacement implants.
 This involves obtaining a CT scan before surgery.
-Mr. Asopa uses this technology aims to restore the hip anatomy as it may provide superior outcomes compared to standard off-the-shelf total hip replacements.
-Further information is available from Symbios Orthopaedics.
+Mr Asopa uses this technology as it aims to restore the hip anatomy as it may provide superior outcomes compared to standard off-the-shelf total hip replacements.
+Further information is available here.

 ‘Pre-rehabilitation’ or physiotherapy before surgery to strengthen muscles and improve range of motion may help early recovery and improved outcomes following surgery.